andrejbauer/coop/README.md

 # Coop

-Coop is a prototype programming language for programming with algebraic comodels, a concept dual to algebraic operations and handlers.
+Coop is a prototype programming language for programming with *runners*, also known as *comodels*.

 Coop is part of ongoing research by [Danel Ahman](https://danel.ahman.ee) and [Andrej Bauer](http://www.andrej.com/).
 Until a proper publication has appeared,